-Da-iCE is a 5-person dance & vocal group with four-octave twin vocals.
+Da-iCE is a five-member male artist group with an alluring four-octave duet.

-The 5-member group is made up of vocalists Yudai Ohno and Sota Hanamura and performers Taiki Kudo, Toru Iwaoka, Hayate Wada.
+The five members are vocalists Yudai Ohno and Sota Hanamura, and performers Taiki Kudo, Toru Iwaoka, and Hayate Wada.

 The group was formed on January 17, 2011.

 They started their activities in a small club in Shibuya and now perform more than 100 concerts a year.

 Their major debut was on January 15, 2014 from Universal Sigma.

 In 2015, they won the Best 5 New Artist Award at the 29th THE JAPAN GOLD DISC AWARD.